Leviticus 25 – Special Sabbaths and Jubilees

 And the LORD spoke to Moses on Mount Sinai, saying, “Speak to the children of Israel, and say to them: ‘When you come into the land which I give you, then the land shall keep a sabbath to the LORD.

 a.
 When you come into the land which I give you: These laws were given in faith.
 Israel was still in the wilderness, and not yet in the Promised Land.
 Additionally, as far as Moses and the people knew, they were only a matter of months from entering in.

 i.
 God spoke to Moses on Mount Sinai.
-This reminds us that Israel was still camped at Mount Sinai, and that Moses received these laws from God as he met with LORD on the mountain.
-Israel remained at Mount Sinai starting at Exodus 19, all through Leviticus, and up to Numbers 10.
+This reminds us that Israel was still camped at Mount Sinai, and that Moses received these laws from God as he met with the LORD on the mountain.
+Israel remained at Mount Sinai from the time of Exodus 19, all through Leviticus, and up to Numbers 10.

 b.
 The land shall keep a sabbath to the LORD: We are familiar with the idea of a sabbath of days, where one day out of seven is specially dedicated to God and His rest.
 This described a Sabbath of years for the land, where the land received a rest one year out of seven.
 This was mentioned before in Exodus 23:11.

 c.
 Then the land shall keep a sabbath to the LORD: Obviously, this called Israel to truly trust God.
 They had to trust God that He would provide enough in the harvest of six years to see them through the seventh year of rest.

 i.
 In the Feast of Tabernacles on the Sabbath year, the law was to be read to all the people by the priests (Deuteronomy 31:9-13).
 Each Sabbath year was also to be a time for an extensive Bible seminar for the whole nation.

 2. (3-7) How to give the land its Sabbath.